 - Performing the movement too fast.
-Performing the movement too fast doesn't allow you to fully recruit as many muscle fibers.
+Performing the action too fast doesn’t allow you to recruit as many muscle fibers fully.

 Variations of the Barbell Upright Row

-Variations are intended to work different subgroups of muscles, or work the same muscles in slightly different ways.
-There are plenty of variations to this exercise.
-Some other variations of the barfbell upright row include:
+These variations are intended to work different subgroups of muscles or work the same muscles in slightly different ways.
+There are plenty of varying row exercises.
+Some other similar lifts to the barbell upright row include:

 - Dumbbell Upright Row.
-Same movements as as detailed above.
+Same movements as detailed above.

 - Cable Row.
 The advantage of a cable upright row is the continual tension during the exercise from the cable upright row.

 - Upright Row using the Smith Machine.
-Same movements as as detailed above.
+Same movements as detailed above.

 Additional Exercises to Compliment the Upright Row

-- Dumbbell Front Latreal Raises.
-Dumbbell lateral raises are excellent exercise for the anterior deltoids (front shoulders).
+- Front Lateral Raises with Dumbbells or Barbell – are an excellent exercise for the anterior deltoids (front shoulders).

-- Dumbbell or Barbell Shrugs.
-This exercise works the Trapezius and also works many other muscles in the back (Erector Spinae, Rhomboids, Teres Major, Teres Minor, Rear Deltoid, Posterior, etc.).
+- Dumbbell or Barbell Shrugs – works the Trapezius and also engages many other muscles in the back (Erector Spinae, Rhomboids, Teres Major, Teres Minor, Rear Deltoid, Posterior, etc.).